 Texas is slowly reopening, but the COVID-19 pandemic is far from over.
 Truth is, reopening only works if we do it safely.
 And each of us plays an important role in limiting the spread of the virus and protecting our community, especially the most vulnerable.

 Because there is still active transmission of COVID-19 with an increase in the daily number of cases.
 In fact, many experts believe relaxation of quarantining and lockdown measures is unwarranted at this moment.
-It is important to understand that without established capabilities for testing and contact tracing, relaxation of restrictions is likely to lead to further increase in transmission.

 This is the minimum accepted distance due to laboratory experiments with droplet generation and the distance those droplets travel in normal conversation, cough, etc. The fact that there is evidence of aerosol transmission, which travels farther distances and remains in suspension for a longer time, places this benchmark in question, particularly in enclosed spaces.